North Star welcomes residents of Darlington Housing Association - Find out more

 How to make a complaint

-We will deal with anonymous complaints, comments and compliments in the same way.
+We will deal with anonymous complaints in the same way.

 We have a simple complaints process involving just two stages.